Muhsin Ibrahim

 would not even get his party’s ticket to contest.
 The current Indian Prime

-country for decades, though he is from what Indians would call a “low” or a “middle”
+country for decades, though he is from what Indians would call a “low” or “middle”

 class family.
 Trump, with no background in politics whatsoever, now tried his

 luck and hit the jackpot.
-The similitude between him and Kwankwaso and Mr. Modi
+The similarity between him, Kwankwaso, and Mr Modi is so unmistakable.

 paper/certificate indicating ownership of those plots possesses a worthless

-paper as good as a spoilt paper used by kebab sellers.
+paper as good as a spoiled paper used by kebab sellers.
 In his case, Trump plans

 to build a wall on the US-Mexico border to bar ‘illegal’ immigrants from